 You are overall a fairly optimistic and flexible traveler

-In order to travel in general, you need to be a pretty optimistic person that’s willing to go with the flow, but that is especially the case for Groupon travel.
+In order to travel in general, you need to be a go with the flow type of person, but that is especially the case for Groupon travel.
 Some of the excursions booked on the tour won’t really be your cup of tea, but anything can be fun (or at the very least tolerable) if you have the right mindset!
 You have to be open-minded to trying new things, eating different foods, and seeing places you maybe wouldn’t have put on your itinerary.

 You want to see the highlights of a certain place on a budget

 Far and away, the biggest reason to travel with Groupon is the wide selection of destinations to visit for an unbeatable price!
 We got to see the major highlights of China and experience/learn about the culture, all for a price that two 20-somethings could afford.
 So, yeah, I’m calling that a WIN.

 Traveling on Groupon isn’t for you if…

 If you are going to visit a family member or you have a list of specific things that you want to check out in a certain destination, I don’t think an all-inclusive tour would be best for you.
 There were some free days built into our time in China, but most of the trip was very structured.
 This is the reason why I won’t be taking tours to all the places on my bucket list.
 If I feel comfortable planning and booking a trip on my own, the control I gain is worth the extra hassle (and expense) of planning it out exactly how I want it to be.